adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/04-transactions.md

 const trx = await Database.transaction() // notice it is an async method
 ```

-Once you have received the transaction instance, you can use it to create and run queries.
+Once you have received the transaction instance, you can use it to execute queries.

 [codegroup]